Jump to Recipe Print Recipe

 Ingredient Notes:

-• Gluten-Free Flour Blend – I tested this recipe with King Arthur Measure for Measure.
+• Gluten-Free Flour Blend – I tested this recipe with the two blends listed above.
 Other blends should work, but you may need to tweak the moisture levels.
+If your blend doesn’t have a binder, you need to add 1 teaspoon of xanthan or guar gum.

 • Sugar – Use cane sugar.